 Camicazi had smile at her childhood friend; at the way he held the Terror like parent would a child.

-"You're still just a big softie aren't you?"
+"You're still just a big softie aren't you?" she commented.

 "Here, try this spot..."